 We currently have a high demand for allotments in the City and there is a waiting list, which is operated on a first come, first served basis.
 If you are interested in renting an allotment we can put you on the waiting list and we will contact you as soon we have plots available (although this may be at least a year).
 Due to the high demand, priority is given to Nottingham City residents.
 If you live outside the City boundary you may wish to contact your local authority who may be able to help you to apply for an allotment in your area.

-From January 2015, the cost of the plot will vary depending on its size. the cost of a plot will be 13pence per square metre, per year.
-If the site has access to water then this will be charged per usage.
-For example a 250 sq metre plot will cost £32.50 per year (plus any relevant water charges).
+The cost of the plot will vary depending on its size.
+From January 2018 the cost of a plot will be 22 pence per square metre, per year.
+If the site has access to water then this will be an extra charge and calculated dependant on the site’s usage in the previous year.
+For example a 250 sq metre plot will cost £55.00 per year plus the water charge if applicable.

 Giving up Your Allotment